zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/basic-configuration.md

 Starting from Kubernetes 1.18, you can use the following new features:

 * The host field supports wildcard domain names, such as `*.example.com`.
-* The path supports different matching rules with the new field `PathType`, which takes the following values: `Prefix` for prefix-based matching, `Exact` for exact matching and `ImplementationSpecific`, which is the default type and is the same as `Prefix`.
+* The path supports different matching rules with the new field `pathType`, which takes the following values: `Prefix` for prefix-based matching, `Exact` for exact matching and `ImplementationSpecific`, which is the default type and is the same as `Prefix`.
 For example:
   ```yaml
     - path: /tea
       pathType: Prefix